Contemplations on the label bipolar…

 Epilogue: I am life.
 I am psychedelic.
 I am kaleidoscopic.
 I am conscious.
 I am aware.
 I am chaos.
 I am silence.
 The term bipolar *disorder* attempts to diminish.
 Two poles?
 In a world of endless spectrums all interlacing into oneness?
 What nonsense.
 The term bipolar is attached to people like me because we frighten those “treating” us.
 We are sensitive, open, people in need of shamanic-like guidance.
 The current psychiatric regime doesn’t know how to support us in profound ways.
 We are finding out how to do that for ourselves and with each other.
 I do not identify as bipolar nor do I identify as *not* bipolar.
 I’m just another little human being and so are you.
 Please don’t project your pathology onto me.

 oh, and for the record I undiagnosed myself many years ago.
 This site was brand new and I was still feeling my way around what I was discovering.
 11 years ago now.
 Wow.

-My vision of how to start supporting one another as articulated a year and a half ago:
+My vision of how to start supporting one another

 For a multitude of ideas about how to create a life filled with safe alternatives to psychiatric drugs visit the drop-down menus at the top of this page or scroll down the homepage for more recent postings.